-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 export default App;

-Here we’ve created a React Component by defining a JavaScript class that is a subclass of
+Here we’ve created a React Component by defining a JavaScript class that’s a subclass of

 React.Component.
 We’ve also defined a render function that returns a JSX element.
 You can place additional JSX code within the